-An intensive study of selected books in the English Bible.
+An advanced intensive study of selected books in the English Bible.
 This course may be repeated for credit when the book differs.
 This course will emphasize the background, structure, and content of the books of Obadiah through Micah.
-(Prerequisite: OTS101; Prerequisite may be taken concurrently: OTS201)
+(Prerequisite: OTS601 or equivalent)